adfajo/Assignment-3/README.md

 In a FIFO scheduling algorithm, the process that arrives first is selected for execution.
 Once that process is finished, the next process that arrived is selected.

+### Arrival Time
+The arrival time represents the time at which a process has arrived in an ongoing system.

+### Burst Time
+The burst time represents how much time it takes to execute a process.

+### Priority
+The priority represents the importance of a process.
+The higher the priority, the more important the process is.

+### Turnaround Time
+The turnaround time represents the total time a process has been in the system, including waiting time.
+Turnaround time is calculated by subtracting the arrival time from the completion time.

+### Waiting Time
+The waiting time represents how long a process has been waiting in queue.
+It is calculated by subtracting the arrival time from the turnaround time.

 ## Contributors
 - Adrian Johansen